Pixel Code

 Third Obligation as a Muslim

-The third duty of a Muslim upon a Muslim is “Advise him when He seeks.”
+The third duty of a Muslim upon a Muslim is to “Advise him when He seeks.”

 If anyone seeks consultation, advise him about what you would like for yourself.
 Thus, if the action is beneficial in all aspects, then encourage him to do that, and if it is something harmful, then warn him against it.
 Please give him a valuable opinion.